Hitachi Zosen Inova Appointed to Supply Boiler Technology to the Vantaa Energy’s High-Temperature Incineration Plant

-A secondary combustion chamber is installed directly after the rotary kiln to ensure that toxic substances in the flue gas are safely destroyed at a temperature of at least 1,100°C. This temperature is considerably higher than in conventional domestic waste EfW facilities.
+A secondary combustion chamber is installed directly after the rotary kiln to ensure that toxic substances in the flue gas are safely destroyed at a temperature of at least 1,100°C. This temperature is considerably higher than in conventional domestic waste WtE facilities.
 The secondary combustion chamber is located at the end of the rotary kiln.

 The flue gas from the secondary combustion chamber is fed into a steam boiler which cleans process steam is generated at approx. 212°C, which will be used for heating purposes or optional industrial processes.
 The plant’s modern flue gas cleaning system downstream of the boiler ensures that the latest and demanding European emission limits are always safely met.